 Historically, the Jewish people have always had a particular affinity for all things gambling.
 For instance, another yearly festival on the Jewish calendar, Hannukah, has plenty to do with the game of poker.
 Moreover, it’s quite well known that the many “founding fathers” of Las Vegas, like Bugsy Siegel, were Jewish, as are some of the biggest names in casino gambling today, like Sheldon Adelson and Steve Wynn.

 As far as poker itself is concerned, there are numerous Jewish professional poker players who have become household names over the last decade since the poker boom.
-Aside from those who made my personal list of the Top 10 Jews in Poker, there are literally dozens of others including WSOP bracelet winners like David Benyamine, Rafi Amit, Vanessa Selbst (even her dog eats kosher for Passover food!), and Amir Lehavot, as well as other known “names” like Ari Engel, Yuval Bronshtein, Matt Glantz, and cash game specialist David Oppenheim.
+Aside from those who made my personal list of the Top 10 Jews in Poker, there are literally dozens of others including WSOP bracelet winners like David Benyamine, Rafi Amit, Vanessa Selbst, and Amir Lehavot, as well as other known “names” like Ari Engel, Yuval Bronshtein, Matt Glantz, and cash game specialist David Oppenheim.

 To boot, the CEO of the World Series of Poker, Mitch Garber, is not only Jewish but also very active in philanthropy in Israel.
 If poker were to be legalized in the Holy Land you can be sure Garber would be a strong proponent of putting Israel on the world’s poker map.

 A Vote in Favor of Legalized Poker in Israel

 With all that said, the connection that Jews, and Israelis in particular, have to poker is crystal clear.
 Why, after 65 years of independence, authorities have yet to officially legalize poker in Israel is completely beyond my understanding.
 Certainly it’s a measure that would be widely supported if it were to ever happen.